Employer of Record Germany

 Terminating an Employee

-The German Employment Protection Act (Kündigungsschutzgesetz) oversees employment terminations and safeguards employees by ensuring that dismissals are well-founded.
+The German Employment Protection Act (Kündigungsschutzgesetz) oversees employment terminations and safeguards employees by ensuring that termination are well-founded.
 During the probation period, the contract can be terminated with a notice of 2 weeks without providing a reason.

 After the probation period, the following notice periods apply: